 Qntrl Web Services | Qntrl Online Help | Create Inbound REST APIs in Qntrl | Custom Secure Endpoints

-Configure Inbound REST API
+Configure Inbound REST Web Service

 Qntrl’s Inbound REST Web Service allows you to create custom API endpoints that external users or systems can call to perform specific actions inside Qntrl.
 When a user triggers the API, Qntrl receives the request and processes it based on the configured logic in a Function script or Circuit.